 Government and Public Records: Agencies with high citizen-request volumes use these detectors to track files through multiple stages of review and approval.

-Best Practices for Deploying Desktop RFID Detectors
+Best Practices for Deploying Desktop UHF RFID Detectors

-1. Strategic Placement: Focus on “Intake” desks and “Processing” stations first.
+- Strategic Placement: Focus on “Intake” desks and “Processing” stations first.

-3. Zone Tuning: Work with a TrackerIoT specialist to ensure the read-range of your RFID detection zones doesn’t overlap with the neighboring desk.
+- Zone Tuning: Work with a TrackerIoT specialist to ensure the read-range of your RFID detection zones doesn’t overlap with the neighboring desk.

 Conclusion

 The goal of any modern records management program is to make the technology invisible.
-By using RFID desktop detectors and work area detectors managed by IoTFileTracker, organizations achieve the pinnacle of real-time visibility.
+By using RFID desktop reader and work area detectors managed by IoTFileTracker, organizations achieve the pinnacle of real-time visibility.
 You no longer have to ask where your files are; the system tells you.